The Cetacean Studies Institute has three primary areas of activity.

 In addition, CSI has produced various forms of "Performance Art", with multi-media presentations, including illustrated lectures, live music, sound and lighting effects.

-CSI continues to develop various forms of educational materials, and will be offering courses in Cetacean Studies in the near future.
+CSI continues to develop various forms of educational materials, and continues to offer courses in Cetacean Studies.

 The Cetacean Studies Institute has developed many policies concerning Human-Cetacean interaction.
 Among them is the determination to support fundamental changes in attitudes and actions toward the People of the Sea.

-In accordance with this, CSI has contributed to an initiative to gain recognition and protection for Cetaceans in all parts of the world.
+In accordance with this, CSI has contributed to an initiative to gain protection for Cetaceans in all parts of the world.